sebapersson/petab_sciml/docs/src/format.md

 ## [Neural Network Model Format](@id net_format)

-The neural network model format is flexible, meaning models can be provided in any format compatible with the PEtab SciML format (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
+The neural network model format is flexible, meaning models can be provided in any format compatible with the PEtab SciML specification (for example, [Lux.jl](https://github.com/LuxDL/Lux.jl) in [PEtab.jl](https://github.com/sebapersson/PEtab.jl)).
 Additionally, the `petab_sciml` library provides a neural network YAML file format that can be imported by tools across various programming languages.
 This format flexibility exists because, although the YAML format can accommodate many architectures, some may still be difficult to represent.
-However, the YAML format is recommended whenever possible to facilitate model exchange across different software.
+However, the YAML format is recommended whenever possible to facilitate model exchange.

-A neural network model must consist of two parts to be compatible with the PEtab SciML standard:
+A neural network model must consist of two parts to be compatible with the PEtab SciML specification:

 - **layers**: A constructor that defines the network layers, each with a unique identifier.
 - **forward**: A forward pass function that, given input arguments, specifies the order in which layers are called, applies any activation functions, and returns one or several arrays.
 The forward function can accept more than one input argument (`n > 1`), and in the [mapping table](@ref mapping_table), the forward function's `n`th input argument (ignoring any potential class arguments such as `self`) is referred to as `inputArgumentIndex{n}`.
 Similar holds for the output.
 Aside from the neural network output values, every component that should be visible to other parts of the PEtab SciML problem must be defined elsewhere (e.g., in **layers**).